paysuper/paysuper-docs/content/docs/payments/integration.md

 {{< /tabs >}}

 {{< hint warning >}}
 Remember to use your IDs for the project and products.
-You can find your IDs in your merchant account on [the PaySuper Projects](https://dashboard.pay.super.com/projects).
+You can find your IDs in your merchant account on [the Unlimint Game Services Projects](https://dashboard.pay.super.com/projects).
 Open your Project settings page, select the Product tab and click on the Product name.
 Copy the Project and Product IDs from the page URL.
 {{< /hint >}}

 ### **Products Checkout**